Top of page

 The immune system

 Your immune system protects your body from infection and disease.
-Lymphocytes, the white blood cells that become cancerous in lymphoma, are a type of immune system cell.
-This information summarises how the immune system works and what lymphocytes do.
+Lymphocytes, the white blood cells that become cancerous in lymphoma, are part of your immune system.

 On this page